danielqnow/QuantumIntelligenceSociety.github.io/_pages/past.md

 ---

 ![Grover AI](/images/groverAI.png)
-*Renowned Taiwan NCKU [Professor Chi-Chuan Hwang](https://researchoutput.ncku.edu.tw/en/persons/chi-chuan-hwang) explaining quantum Grover Algorithm applications in AI during SQAI 2021 to an audience of more than 100 participants*
+*Renowned Taiwan NCKU [Professor Chi-Chuan Hwang](https://researchoutput.ncku.edu.tw/en/persons/chi-chuan-hwang) explaining quantum Grover Algorithm applications in AI during SQAI 2021 to an audience of more than 100 participants.*

-Since its founding, the we have hosted innovative events that bring together researchers, students, and professionals at the cutting edge of quantum computing and artificial intelligence.
-Below is a summary of our past conferences and workshops.
+Since its founding, we have hosted innovative events that bring together researchers, students, and professionals at the cutting edge of quantum computing and artificial intelligence.
+Below is a summary of our past conferences and workshops - SQAI 2021 and SQAI 2023.

 ---
 ## **SQAI 2021**